prettydiff/biddle/readme.md

 * Work on **status** is not started.
 This command will compare an installed application's version against a published version to determine if out of date.
   - Must allow an app name as an argument to manually check that application or *all* to check all installed applications
   - Status automation or intervals would be nice... such as checking app versions once a week and providing a message when out of date
-* Work on **list** command is blocked pending completion of **publish**.
-This command will list installed/published applications by name and version and will know of their publication location and installation directory.
 * Work on **uninstall** command is blocked pending completion of **install**.
   - Must delete the application
   - Must remove the application from the **list**